Books and Bedtime

 Reading Helps You Sleep, But We Can Too

 Few will argue against the fact that reading in bed helps you fall asleep faster and most likely improves the quality of your sleep.
 At Sleep Junkie, we care about your sleep.
 After all, it’s our business to help you be rested each day.
-Whether it’s the best mattresses, pillows, or the latest mattress reviews, we’re your one-stop shop for everything sleep-related.
+Whether it’s the best mattresses, pillows, or mattress in a box comparisons, we’re your one-stop shop for everything sleep-related.

 Like you, we love technology too!
 We use it every day to bring you the latest information on how to get a great night’s sleep.
 We also realize our tech devices can deter our rest, so here’s our challenge: Pick up a book at your favorite bookstore and settle in for a good read – minus your tech devices.
 Based on this survey, we’re confident you will doze off more quickly and rest comfortably.